Aberdare Range: Ecology

-The main ecosystems within the mountain range are rainforest giving way to dense bamboo forests and then moorland.
+The main ecosystems within the mountain range are rainforests giving way to dense bamboo forests and then moorland.

 The steep western edges of the hillside are sparsely inhabited by wildlife compared to the forested gentle slopes to the east, which are home to a wide variety of wildlife.
-There are multitudes of elephant, buffalo, giant forest hog, hyena as well as the endangered black rhino and bongo.
+There are multitudes of elephants, buffalos, giant forest hogs, hyenas as well as the endangered black rhinos and bongos.
 A variety of cats including leopards, servals, civet, genet and the rare African golden cat.
 Other threatened species including the Jackson mongoose, the black and white colobus monkey and Sykes' monkey are plentiful, as are waterbuck, reedbuck, duikers, and bushbuck.
+The Aberdare Range is also home to the endemic Aberdare cisticola.

 The Aberdares contain a rich diversity of vegetation.
 There are 778 vegetation and plant species, subspecies and varieties found in the Aberdare National Park, due to the park's altitude and rainfall.
 Hardwood trees include camphor, cedar, podo and hagenia.

 Much of the range has been protected within the Aberdare National Park since its creation in 1950.
 The range attracts large numbers of hikers and climbers operating out of the main centers of Naivasha and Gilgil.
 The lower slopes are farmed, higher areas are known for their wildlife.
 The Rhino Charge is an annual event run by conservationists in Kenya to pay for fencing of the Aberdare National Park as a means of protecting East Africa's largest indigenous forest from destruction.